-Insert >: this button opens a menu, where you can insert a color, a font, an image, a symbol, a gradient, an include file, a linked file, a label, a frame, a folder, creates an automatic layout (b/n, color, n/b, and the same options randomized), converts all the TEXT directives into HTMLTEXT, encodes an image file into the current script, or add codes to use the icon from Game-icons.net font.
+Insert >: this button opens a menu, where you can insert a label, a frame, a color, a gradient, an image, a font (FONT or HTMLFONT directives), a symbol, the code to use the icons from Game-icons.net font, a linked file, an include file, a folder, creates an automatic layout (b/w, color, w/b, and the same options randomized), converts all the TEXT directives into HTMLTEXT, encodes an image file into the current script, insert a "Lorem ipsum" default text, insert a definition for all missing labels or fonts.

-Linked data: you can edit the data from a linked csv file, see page 68.
+Linked data: you can edit the data from a linked csv file, see page 72.